harenber/puppet_standalone/README.md

 # puppet_standalone
-A simple Ubuntu container for puppet training
+A simple Linux container for puppet training

-This is just a Ubuntu in puppet to train puppet.
-It comes with a preinstalled puppet agent and the repository of this book
+This is just a Ubuntu or CentOS 7 with puppet tools for puppet training.

+It comes with a preinstalled puppet agent, r10k, generate-puppetfile, and emacs and the repository of this book

 https://www.packtpub.com/eu/networking-and-servers/puppet-5-beginners-guide-third-edition